Knightmare (TV series): Format

 If the team manages to complete all three levels, they are awarded with their prize, which changed over the years of the show's history.
-Unlike most other children's shows, Knightmare had no qualms over having a very high difficulty level, and as a result, only eight teams managed to win the game over its eight series.
+Unlike most other children's shows, Knightmare had no qualms about having a very high difficulty level, and as a result, only eight teams managed to win the game over its eight series.
 Regardless of whether a team wins or fails, they leave the show once their game is over, and a new team takes their place.
-This continues until the final episode of the series, whereupon the last team playing in that episode will often always be given an impossible situation that they will fail, in order to allow the series to end.
-Because each episode is designed to be twenty-five minutes long, should a team's run exceed beyond an episode, editing is done to freeze the action towards the end, and then unfreeze at the beginning of the next episode (referred to in the series context as "temporal disruption").
-Only twice in the entire series did temporal disruption coincide with the end of a quest (in both series 2 and series 6 where both teams lost).
-The nature of the rolling game play being condensed into 25 minute episodes meant occasionally that the start of an episode would feature a team for a very short time before they were eliminated; conversely, some teams had barely begun their quests when temporal disruption occurred.
+This continues until the final episode of the series, whereupon the last team playing in that episode will often always be given an impossible situation which they will fail, in order to allow the series to end.
+Since each episode is designed to be twenty-five minutes long, should a team's run exceed beyond an episode, editing is done to freeze the action towards the end, and then unfreeze at the beginning of the next episode (referred to in the series context as "temporal disruption").
+Only twice in the entire series did temporal disruption coincide with the end of a quest (in series 2 and series 6 where both teams lost).
+The nature of the rolling gameplay being condensed into twenty-five minute episodes meant occasionally that the beginning of an episode would feature a team for a very short amount of time before they were eliminated.
+Conversely, some teams had barely started their quests when temporal disruption occurred.